paul-caron/EpicCanvas/demos/readme.md

 # About

-The demos are single file examples that can run independently in the browser.
+The demos are single html files that can run independently in the browser.

 Each demo aims to showcase a different set of features of this library